 Our Board of Directors reviews and approves all research funding applications.
 Approved research projects will be monitored by the Policy, Research and Internal Review Department.

 The following five projects were funded in 2019:

 - Institute for Work and Health – Musculoskeletal Injury (MSI) prevention: a practical implementation guide for Newfoundland and Labrador (NL).
-Research funding will support the development of a free, easy-to-use resource to help workplaces in Newfoundland and Labrador prevent MSIs and resulting disabilities.
+Research funding also supported the development of an easy-to-use resource to help workplaces in Newfoundland and Labrador prevent MSIs and resulting disabilities.
 The full scientific study is also included.

 - Eastern Health – Reducing Injury through Safe-Handling and Improving Early and Safe Return to Work.
 Research funding is supporting a multi-faceted evaluation of the main causes of lost-time injury by assessing the Early and Safe Return to Work Program (ESRTW), the Safe-Resident Handling Program, and the Safe-Materials Handling Program, termed the Safer Together Initiative.
 This initiative is assessing a number of indicators including employee injuries, duration of lost-time, safety climate, and staff awareness and satisfaction.

 - University of Manitoba – Understanding Work-Related Injuries, Risk Factors, and Short-term Outcomes among Middle-Aged and Older Workers Using National Data for Provincial Comparisons.
 Research funding will provide useful information at both the provincial and national level, on the nature of work-related injuries among middle-aged and older workers, to support healthy/active aging and workplace injury prevention.

 - A collaboration between the Waypoint Centre for Mental Health Care in Penetanguishene, ON; Memorial University of Newfoundland; and the Brockville Mental Health Centre – Assessing Operational Stress Injuries and Symptoms for Mental Health Care Providers in Ontario and Newfoundland and Labrador.
 Prior research identified a link between rates of violence exposure and operational stress injury symptoms.
-Research funding is supporting this collaboration to extend a similar study to Newfoundland and Labrador: PTSD Among Mental Health Care Providers in Newfoundland and Labrador and Key Findings and Recommendations.
+Research funding supported this collaboration through a similar study to Newfoundland and Labrador: PTSD Among Mental Health Care Providers in Newfoundland and Labrador and Key Findings and Recommendations.